tboudreaux/mpl_animate/README.md

+# What's New?
+0.4.2 -> Added Ability to Change the Facecolor of the saved figure 0.4.1 -> Upaded the image loading away from scipy.misc to skimage

 # Super simple (and likely stupid) way of making animations with maptlotlib

 I wanted to make a plot, then I wanted that plot to move into another plot.
 That was hard to do, then I foung imageio.
 But that was slow cause I had to save every figure to disk, then I rememberd that memory existed, then it was faster.
 Now I have packeged this so it is super easy, now we are here.